 For many years now, through my photography business I have been gifting to my wedding clients a tree.
 Not as random as you might think.
 Weddings tot up a lot of miles – I have multiple meetings with couples, we do venue visits, dual locations on the wedding day, client USB and album parcel delivery, plus all the visits the happy couple will be making to suppliers and some of the guests come from all over the world for the big day.
 Take my last wedding for instance, that was a 736 mile round trip for me.
 That’s a lot of mileage.
 It is important to me that I do my bit to protect the environment and that includes off-setting my carbon footprint, so the tree dedication is a perfect way for me to do this and offer something special to my clients.

 This got me thinking about how many miles we rack up exploring Scotland throughout the year – it’s quite a few!
 Then there’s all the deliveries of new outdoor kit and parcels sent out of kit sold on eBay or taken to the charity shop, it adds up.
 And what about the day to day, shopping, going to work, playing golf, meeting friends?
-The Dude’s travel to work is a 34 mile round trip each time.
+Jamie’s commute to work is a 34 mile round trip each time.
 Our nearest shop, post box, bus stop is nearly two miles away and so whilst in the summer we like to take a stroll or ride our bikes down to the village, in the winter it’s not so pleasant (and slightly dangerous).
-In the last twelve months we have been on three of four ferries across to Islay and Orkney too.
+There are times when we have been on three or four ferries in a year across to Islay and Shetland too.

 Benefits from planting trees